A sequential linear complementarity problem method for generalized Nash equilibrium problems: Local quadratic convergence

-In the following discussions, we provide an exact characterization of the strong regularity that guarantees both the semistability and hemistability.
-According to Theorem~\ref{thm:local superlinear convergence}, the SLCP method then converges superlinearly to a KKT pair $(\bx,\blam)$ at which the KKT system is strongly regular.
+The next theorem provides an exact characterization of the strong regularity that guarantees both the semistability and hemistability.
+By Theorem~\ref{thm:local quadratic convergence}, the SLCP method converges quadratically to a KKT pair $(\bx,\blam)$ at which the KKT system is strongly regular.

 Define the index set associated with the fixed point $(\bx,\blam)$ as